 SoReMo Project Discovers Outlet for Improved Disaster Preparedness

-Chicago could be more prepared for a disaster through a cooperative effort between CPS and FEMARyan Ciminski (Applied Mathematics 2nd Year)
+Chicago could be more prepared for a disaster through a cooperative effort between CPS and FEMARyan Ciminski (AMAT 2nd Year)

 Disaster preparedness could be improved citywide across Chicago if the Federal Emergency Management Agency takes advantage of a willing partnership with Chicago Public Schools (CPS), according to Ryan Ciminski’s (MATH 1st Year) research findings with the Socially Responsible Modeling, Computation, and Design (SoReMo) initiative.

 Ryan sent questionnaires to 352 random educators in CPS asking whether they believe families are prepared for a disaster, and whether they would use free materials from FEMA to educate students about disaster preparedness.
 FEMA points to numerous studies that show Americans are not prepared for a disaster, and one way to influence a cultural shift is to motivate children.